pablo-aja-macaya/ARVIA/README.md

   -h, --help                                        show this help message and exit

 Input/Output:
   -i, --input_yaml path                             Input files from a YAML.
-Each key is a sample_id containning two lists of paths with
+Each key is a sample_id containing two lists of paths with
                                                     keys 'reads' and 'assembly' (default: None) -r, --reads path [path ...]
 Input reads files.
 Can be paired-end or single-end and must follow one of these
                                                     structures: '{sample_id}.fastq.gz' / '{sample_id}_R[1,2].fastq.gz' /